Edmond de Bries: Fame

 In 1919, he performed before the Spanish royal family at the Victoria Eugenia Theatre in San Sebastián, and in 1920, he debuted at Teatro Fuencarral in Madrid, drawing over 2,500 spectators per show for four months.
 During these performances, he debuted the cuplé “Las tardes del Ritz”, written by Álvaro Retana, which became his most famous song.
 His fame continued to grow, sharing the stage with other impersonators such as Actis Eliu, Bella Dora, Ernesto Foliers, and his sister Magda.
 He also performed in cities like Paris.
 His shows involved imitations of singers like La Goya, Pastora Imperio, Fornarina, and La Chelito, utilizing lavish costumes and highly accurate mimicry.
 He was also known for his impersonations of Luisa Vila in the cuplé La Cocaína and Blanquita Suárez in La Marquesa del Trianón.

-From 1924 onward, he began performing in American countries such as Argentina, Venezuela, and Cuba, as well as in New York.
+From 1924 onward, he began performing in countries in the Americas, such as Argentina, Venezuela, and Cuba, as well as in New York.
 After four years in America and amidst a decline in the popularity of cuplé, he returned to Madrid in March 1928 and performed again at Teatro Fuencarral and Teatro de La Latina.
 No biographical information is known about him after the outbreak of the Spanish Civil War, and it is believed he may have died during the war or in the 1950s.

 In 2017, the book Orgullo travestido: Egmont de Bries y la repercusión social del transformismo en la España del primer tercio del siglo XX by researcher Juan Carlos Usó was published.